rohit0453/Udacity-RoboND-project-4-Follow-me/README.md

 workers = 2
 ```
 Hyperparameters were tuned manually by inspection method i.e, trying out different value, checking out the performance and adjusting again.
+The range of learning rate was: 0.01-0.0009.

+Regarding the batch_size it was calculated based on initial dataset size of 3000 images by estimating around 200 steps_per_epoch.
+Therefore, the batch_size was kept equal to 100.
+Another reason behind this value is save computation time to train the nework.
+Eventually, this number could be increased in order to avoid floatuation of error through epochs.

+The chosen number of epochs was 40.
+The adopted procedure was recording 15 epochs each time and save the weights according to error keep decreasing and the network could converge to a local minimum.

 # Training

 The model was trained using Udacity GPU Workspace.